 about the artisan

 Corabella handcrafted wirework jewelry is created by me, Tracey Morelli, in Calgary, Alberta Canada.
-I'm from a family of make-it-from-scratch/fix-it/d.i.y./creative people.
+I'm from a family of d.i.y./creative people.
 Thankfully, I inherited that gene too!
-I grew up in a beautiful rural area beside a creek next to the woods, and along the way I developed a keen interest in biology (I have a BSc hon) and a deep appreciation for our living earth.
+I grew up in a beautiful rural area beside a creek next to the woods, and along the way I developed a keen interest in biology (I have a BSc hon degree) and a deep appreciation for our living earth.

 "Corabella" was established 2009, named after my Oma who was called "Cora" by friends.
 I design and make all my pieces, and also do my own photography, website design, etc..

-My favourite materials are repurposed solid copper electrical wire, reclaimed silk sari ribbon, and vintage treasures like keys & escutcheons (key holes), crystal chandelier drops, and rescued old buttons.
+My favourite materials are repurposed solid copper electrical wire, reclaimed silk sari ribbon, vintage treasures like key & buttons, and natural materials like driftwood.

 behind the scenes

 To make my wirework designs and components I use hand tools to bend, twist, and shape wire.

 I often oxidize my pieces, speeding up a natural process.
 The patina adds depth and a vintage vibe.
 No lacquer, coating or plating is added; chain and wirework are left in a natural raw state.

 My signature design, the Corabella wire flower, blossomed in August 2010 after months of visualizing, doodling, trial and error.
 The dragonfly design emerged in the spring of 2011, and since then, many more (leaf, cat, bird, elephant, heart, etc.).